giacecco/bricklink-helper/README.md

 Where:
 - *N* is the number of different parts that I need and are available on the BrickLink market.
+- *T* is the total number of pieces I can buy (will be used further down in the document).
 - *M* is the number of UK sellers, shipping to UK customers, who offer the full quantity of at least one of the above parts, plus any quantity of any other part.
 - *p<sub>i,j</sub>* is the *i-th* seller's worst price for the *j-th* part, and *x<sub>i,j</sub>* is the quantity of the *j-th* part I am buying from the *i-th* seller.